mklabs/wh2_modding_res/src/chapter_3_1_2.md

 end
 ```

 Sweet!
 This is our first look at variables and the keyword "local", which defines where that variable exists and can be accessed.
-More on this in literally the next lesson!
+More on this later on!

 #### Spawn That Aaaaarmy!